 For example, suppose you fought and won 100 chargebacks and represented 500 transactions.
 In that case, your chargeback win rate is 20%.

-You need better data to forecast your chargeback recovery rate.
+You need better data to forecast your chargeback recovery rate

-Chargeback representment requires a well-thought-out strategy.
+Chargeback representment requires a well-thought-out strategy to send a proper chargeback response.

 Because you have a short timeframe to investigate the customer’s claim, gather evidence, prepare appropriate documentation and respond, merchants are often pressured into submitting haphazard responses that fall short of expectations.